itsanushkagupta/ftrproject/README.md

-iHealthcare-Health At your desk
+**iHealthcare-Health At your desk**

-To address the problem of access to reliable healthcare information, our website is to create an environment that  serves as a trusted source of accurate and up-to-date healthcare information.
+To address the problem of access to reliable healthcare information, this website is to create an environment that serves as a trusted source of accurate and up-to-date healthcare information.
 It will cover a wide range of healthcare topics, including disease information, treatment options, preventive measures, wellness tips, and lifestyle choices.
 This website will aim to empower individuals by providing them with the knowledge and resources necessary to make informed decisions about their health and well-being.

-Through our website users will be able to get :-
+Through this website users will be able to get :-

 -24x7 health support Chatbot